ernisk/COMP4024-Team-1/README.md

 ### Beta Testing & Feedback
 To further refine the game, we will be conducting a **beta testing phase**, where players can provide feedback through a **survey**.
 This will help us identify any remaining bugs, improve gameplay mechanics, and enhance overall user experience.

+## Pair and Mob Programming
+### Pair Programming
+Our team embraced pair programming to enhance collaboration and foster continuous learning.
+We leveraged VS Code Live Share to connect remotely and work on the same codebase in real-time.
+This tool enabled us to share our screens, work on code together, and resolve any issues.
+To complement the coding sessions, we set up Microsoft Teams calls where we could discuss our strategies, provide instant feedback, and brainstorm solutions.
+During these sessions, team members alternated between the actively writing code and reviewing and guiding the coding process.
+This rotation not only improved our code quality by catching potential issues early but also helped spread knowledge and skills across the team.
+### Mob Programming
+To further enhance team collaboration and collective problem-solving, we also incorporated mob programming into our workflow.
+We dedicated specific time slots during our weekly sprint meetings for these sessions.
+During mob programming, the entire team focused on solving a particular challenge or developing a new feature together.
+One team member would take control of the keyboard, while everyone else contributed ideas, reviewed the code, and discussed various approaches.
+This inclusive environment ensured that the final solution benefitted from diverse perspectives and collective expertise.
+It also allowed us to address complex problems more effectively and helped maintain high coding standards, as the group continuously evaluated and refined the code.
+### Benefits and Outcomes
+The combination of pair and mob programming had several positive outcomes for our project:
+-	Enhanced Collaboration: Both approaches fostered a strong sense of teamwork and ensured that everyone was actively involved in the development process.
+-	Improved Code Quality: Real-time peer review helped catch errors early, reducing the risk of bugs and promoting better coding practices.
+-	Knowledge Sharing: By rotating roles and collaborating closely, team members learned from each other building a more resilient team.
+-	Efficient Problem-Solving: Collective brainstorming during mob programming sessions often led to innovative solutions and quicker resolution of issues.
+Overall, integrating these collaborative programming techniques not only strengthened our development process but also contributed to a more cohesive and agile team, ultimately leading to higher quality project outcomes.

 ## Development process